martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 **Note**: Rather than using the ID numbers of blocks (e.g. stone = 1, glowstone = 89), you can use the `block` module, which holds all the block IDs and their names (e.g. `block.STONE.id`).

-Run the program by clicking `Run > Run Module` in IDLE or pressing F5; you should see the game board appear.
+Run the program by clicking `Run > Run Module` in IDLE or by pressing F5; you should see the game board appear.
 The stone blocks should then, one by one, turn into glowstone and the program should end when all nine are lit.

 ## Whack blocks